Arma Reforger Marine Milsim / Recruiting Station

 Chain of Command

-Explore the SOTF MISFIT leadership archive: officers, warrant officers, NCOs, SNCOs, and enlisted Marines who define the command standard.
-Records are sorted by rank category and use unit-associated backgrounds.
+Explore the SOTF MISFIT leadership archive and see the standard new members are joining.
+Officers, warrant officers, NCOs, SNCOs, and enlisted Marines are sorted by rank category and use unit-associated backgrounds.

 Public Historical References